-Now, I have done the Guinness Storehouse three times, and it has to be one of the most expensive pints of Guinness you will ever buy, but it is definitely worth it for the view you get from the Gravity Bar.
+Now, I have done the Guinness Storehouse three times, and it has to be one of the most expensive pints of Guinness you will ever buy.
+Saying that it is definitely worth it for the view you get from the Gravity Bar.
 This is one of Ireland’s biggest and most popular tourist attractions and takes you through the history of Guinness.
-Online the ticket price is €17.50, and I think it may cost a little more if you buy the tickets on the door, but I can’t quite remember how much this was.
+Online the ticket price is €17.50, but I think it may cost a little more if you buy the tickets on the doors.
 You can also get deals when purchasing tickets for the hop on -hop off bus tour.

-So, you get to take your own tour around the factory, learning about the history, having a tasting experience, pulling your own perfect pint and having a free pint of Guinness at the end in the Gravity Bar.
-It should be noted that if you choose to pull your own pint that this counts as your free pint, and you would have to purchase another in the Gravity bar if you wanted.
+So, you get to take your own tour around the factory, learning about the history of Guinness.
+You also can have a tasting experience, pull your own perfect pint and have a free pint of Guinness at the end in the Gravity Bar.
+Just to note; if you choose to pull your own pint that this counts as your free pint, and you would have to purchase another in the Gravity bar if you wanted.
 You can also claim a free soft drink if you are not into Guinness or are underage.
 I keep mentioning the Gravity bar, but I would so recommend visiting this bit as the views across Dublin are stunning, and you can also see the beach/sea areas of Dublin.

-Before any whiskey tasting can commence you are taken on an interactive history of Irish whiskey tour, which the guides really make come to life.
+Before any whiskey tasting can commence you take part in an interactive history tour of Irish whiskey, which the guides really make come to life.
 If you have visited the Guinness Storehouse, you will see similarities in the screens/videos playing.
 All staff here are fab, and you can tell that they have a passion for whiskey which comes through in their knowledge.
 All in all a good fun afternoon, where you might feel slightly tipsy afterwards.

 You can also grab a really good Irish coffee in the small cafe area, expertly made by the staff there.
 Definitely, a must try!

-We had the same guide on both visits, and he was extremely knowledgeable about all things to do with the history of the ship, as well as bringing the stories to life.
+We had the same guide on both visits.
+He was extremely knowledgeable about all things to do with the history of the ship, as well as bringing the stories to life.
 Just a word of warning, if you don’t like mannequins/wax figures this may not be the tour for you, as there are quite a few dotted around the ship.